The Legend of Chief Shannon Kent

 Many of her teammates, most of whom will remain nameless due to the sensitive nature of their work, bravely stood up to speak to the massive crowd, hoping to shed light on the kind of person Kent was.
 Her senior leaders spoke of her prowess as an intelligence professional and praised her leadership as a chief.

-“For the CT community, we do not often think of ourselves as a frontline force.
+“For the CT community, we do not often think of ourselves as a front-line force.
 We are the nerds who toil away diligently to enable the fight,” one sailor said while speaking at the podium.
 “We would not be here today if this was true.”

-Another spoke of the time he was missing his daughter’s 3rd birthday because of a training event — the second in a row he had been gone for.
+Another spoke of the time he was missing his daughter’s third birthday because of a training event — the second in a row he had been gone for.
 Kent sat down to talk with him for a while before getting up to leave.
 “When she came back around the corner, she was holding a paper plate with an MRE birthday cake.
 It was made from pound cake, strawberry shake drink powder, and three matches stuck in it for candles … she stood there with this cake, and sang ‘Happy Birthday’ for my little girl.”

 Through tears, the sailor continued, sharing how Kent told him that he gave his daughter what every little girl wants for her birthday: “A father to be proud of.”